 Fraser Health has developed a guide for newcomers to help you find your way around our health care system.
 This guide is for anyone wanting to learn more about our health care system.
 The guide addresses common questions regarding our health care system and describes specific services within Fraser Health.

 Need help finding a doctor?

 Having a regular family doctor can help keep you healthier.
 Over time, your doctor gets to know you and your medical history.
 This knowledge makes it easier to diagnose concerns, order the right tests or refer you to the most appropriate health professional to help you with your health needs.
 Your doctor is your main partner in your health care.
-Read tips on how to find a family doctor in B.C.

 This list contains names and contact information of physicians practicing in the Fraser Health region who speak the following languages: Arabic, Farsi, Hindi, Punjabi and Urdu (in addition to English).
 Physicians who can offer their services to protected persons, including resettled refugees and refugee claimants, under the Interim Federal Health Program (IFHP) are identified in the column G as 'Yes'.
 You can find physicians by their names, cities where they provide services or by languages that they speak.

 A list of free health services for government supports, mental health support, medical insurance support, referral services and other community services.
 This list includes services like: